-Self-awareness, group dynamics, human interaction, free expression, optimal listening, and group participation barriers.
-Values and roles in workplace communication and decision-making.
+This course explores the issues of self-awareness, group dynamics, human interaction, free expression, optimal listening, and group participation barriers and how these impact the workplace.
+The course also addresses values and roles in workplace communication and decision-making.
 Prerequisite: MGT 2603.